-PROVIDENCE, R.I. – The New England Soccer Hall of Fame, which has recognized the region’s best players, coaches, referees, executives, and builders since 1978, has announced its 2013 class of inductees today.
+PROVIDENCE, R.I. – The New England Soccer Hall of Fame, which has recognized the region’s best players, coaches, referees, executives, and builders since 1978, announced its 2014 class of inductees today.

 Information about the induction dinner, which is open to the public, is available at nesoccerhall.com or by contacting Chairman of the Board Joseph Sousa at firstname.lastname@example.org. ***Due to limited seating, guests are strongly encouraged to purchase their tickets in advance. ***

 John Bertos was among the sport’s biggest backers during the 1960s and 1970s, establishing the Astros franchise in 1966.
 His big picture thinking allowed the Astros to become one of the most recognizable and successful teams in New England during a time of renewed interest in the beautiful game throughout the country.
 Although the Astros’ base of operations moved from city to city, Bertos’ passion for promoting the sport never wavered.
 In 1972, Bertos brokered a deal with Santos of Brazil to bring Pele to the region for an exhibition at Boston University.
 He organized friendlies between his Astros and foreign sides such as Benfica, Aberdeen and Hakoah on a regular basis, attracting crowds of 10,000+ during a time in which the sport was largely overlooked by the local media.